 We found a nice spot to settle with our two toddlers between the in-water bar and the restaurant in the main building.
 Each adult entry ticket comes with a complimentary drink, so we grabbed a few delicious smoothies and found a spot in this area where there were in-water seats.
 The seats allowed the kids to stand on their own, while we got to take a well-deserved rest from carrying them.
 Also in this area is an in-water ramp leading up to an on-land viewing area.
 This area had some rocks the kids could climb on and the water was shallow enough that they could play on their own.

 In all, we spent 50 days in Europe on this trip (including one week in Iceland with kids) and our 4 year old daughter claims the Blue Lagoon was her favorite experience on the whole trip.
-Granted it was the last experience on the trip, so this may have something to do with it, but it’s clear she loved the experience.
 Our 2 year old isn’t shy about expressing his dislike of anything he doesn’t like.
 He really didn’t like the shower, but he was full of big smiles for the whole time in the Blue Lagoon.
 The kids loved it and we did too.
 Turns out the Blue Lagoon was one of the best things to do in Iceland with kids.
 What a great way to end our amazing week in Iceland!